kelbri10/README-Generator/README.md

 5. [Contributors](#Contributors)

 ## Description
 This CLI application assists users in developing a basic ReadME.md file for their applications and projects.

 ## Installation
-Inquirer and FS are required in order to utilize this application.
+Inquirer, FS as well as a CLI such as Git Bash is required in order to utilize this application.

 ## Usage
-To start the CLI app, you must have a CLI such as Git Bash installed.
-Type Node index.js to initiate the start of the app.
-The app will then ask a series of questions and will format your response appropriately.
+Type node index.js to prompt questions from the CLI app.
+The app will then take your responses and format using pre-made template.

 ## License
 This project is licensed under MIT.